Thousands evacuated in India and Pakistan as Cyclone Biparjoy approaches

 The cyclone is likely the most powerful to hit western India and Pakistan since 2021, and follows devastating floods that ravaged Pakistan last year, leaving 1,739 people dead and $30 billion in losses.

-Biparjoy was packing maximum sustained winds of 180 kph (111 mph), according to the India Meteorological Department.
+Biparjoy was packing maximum sustained winds of 111 mph, according to the India Meteorological Department.
 It's projected to hit land on Thursday near Jakhau port in the Kutch district of Gujarat.
-Pakistan’s National Disaster Management Authority said the cyclone was 470 kilometers (292 miles) south of Karachi, the capital of Sindh province, on Tuesday morning.
+Pakistan’s National Disaster Management Authority said the cyclone was 292 miles south of Karachi, the capital of Sindh province, on Tuesday morning.

-In India, thousands were evacuated from low-lying regions, including residents living within 5 kilometers (3 miles) of the coast in Gujarat.
-Those within 10 kilometers (6.2 miles) of the coast might be moved over the next two days if required, officials said.
+In India, thousands were evacuated from low-lying regions, including residents living within three miles of the coast in Gujarat.
+Those within 6.2 miles of the coast might be moved over the next two days if required, officials said.

 “We have shifted 20,580 people from Gujarat’s coastal districts and moved them to relief camps where they will be provided with food, drinking water and other essential material," said C. C. Patel, director of relief in the Gujarat state government.